Victor Ivan: Perception on media

-He has an acidic criticism about the media culture in Sri Lanka and some acknowledged theoretical aspects of media as well.
-His experience and views on the subject are amply expressed in the book titled ‘Innocence of the Pen Questioned' that he published in 2009.
+Ivan had an acidic criticism about the media culture in Sri Lanka and some acknowledged theoretical aspects of media as well.
+His experience and views on the subject are amply expressed in the book titled "Innocence of the Pen Questioned" that he published in 2009.
 He criticised others and similarly let others criticise him.
-Perhaps, the Ravaya may be the only newspaper which has allowed others to criticise the editor of it in the same newspaper.
+Perhaps Ravaya may be the only newspaper which has allowed others to criticise the editor of it in the same newspaper.
 This can be reckoned to be a new tradition added to the media culture.

 Philosophy

-Ivan admires Bertrand Russell, so his son is named Athula Russell.
+Ivan admired Bertrand Russell, so his son is named Athula Russell.
 Russell was a six-time Sri Lanka chess champion from 2003 to 2010.